The Soldier's Details

 Their first camp was Kendau 4.8km and they began work on 1 October 1942.
 The first Australians to work on Burma-Thai Railway.
 They would remain working in Burma until the end of December when the railway was completed.

-John was at Reptu 30 km Hospital Camp – unfortunately there are no records of why (hospital Camp not work camp) He returned to work, and the Force went to Thetkaw 14 km 1 Dec 1942 – 28 March 1943, Meiloe 75 km 28 March – 11 May 1943, Aungganaung 105km 11 May 1943 to Dec 1943.
+John was at Reptu 30 km Hospital Camp – unfortunately there are no records of why (this was a hospital Camp not work camp) He returned to work, and the Force went to Thetkaw 14 km 1 Dec 1942 – 28 March 1943, Meiloe 75 km 28 March – 11 May 1943, Aungganaung 105km 11 May 1943 to Dec 1943.

 By the end of 1943 the Japanese began sending all POWs in Burma south to Thailand where the Japanese intended to regroup the POWs (and select the ‘healthy’ to work in Japan).